-Additionally, Moshe will partner with two local artists to perform for communities in Escuintla, impacted by the volcano.
+Additionally, Moshe partnered with two local artists to perform in Escuintla, a community impacted by the volcano.

-This tour is in partnership with the Department of Education and Department of Human Rights.
-Thank you our local logistician Ricardo Bamacá for his steadfast support of CWB projects in Guatemala.
+This tour was in partnership with the Department of Education and Department of Human Rights.
+We offer our ongoing gratitude to our local logistician Ricardo Bamacá, for his steadfast support of CWB projects in Guatemala.

-Ricardo Bamaca is our non-performing team member.
+Ricardo Bamaca was our non-performing team member on this tour.
 He has acted as a logistician for Clowns Without Borders – Spain and USA.
-Ricardo is the net-working link between CWB – USA, the Ministry of Public Health, local clowns, and audience.
+Ricardo was the link between CWB – USA, the Ministry of Public Health, local clowns, and audience members.

 CWB – USA follows United Nations naming conventions for all countries, nations, and territories, along with the Declaration of the Rights of the Child and the Universal Declaration of Human Rights.
 To read more about our Code of Ethics, click here.